wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

    Individual-05: Incorporated feedback from the DNSOP WG list received on 2/17/13 and 2/18/13.
-This is likely the final version before the IETF 86 draft cutoff date.
-Updated references to RFC6781 to RFC6781, per March Davids.
+This is likely the final version before the

-   Individual-06: Added more OPEN issues to continue tracking WG discussion.
-No changes in the main document - just expanded issue tracking.